dfm/python-fsps/docs/installation.rst

 try to import the fsps module.

 Once checked out, modify the Makefile as needed and compile FSPS.
-For some compilers (e.g. Intel) it is necessary to set the ``-fPIC`` flag when compiling FSPS.
+For some compilers (e.g. Intel) it may be necessary to set the ``-fPIC`` flag when compiling FSPS -- please try this if you encounter python-FSPS build errors.
 These bindings rely on the value of the ``SPS_HOME`` environment variable being correctly set and the compiled ``.o`` and ``.mod`` files be available in the ``${SPS_HOME}/src`` directory.